by Justin Redmond

 “Always have heart, never be afraid to fail, and never quit on yourself or others”

-Transitional periods from active duty to the civilian life are not as easy as some people perceive them to be.
+Transitional periods from active duty to civilian life are not as easy as some people perceive them to be.
 We have been trained to fight, remain situationally aware, and easily handle the stressors of life.
 That’s not just something most of us can turn on and off like a light switch.

 I have seen some amazing things happen in our veteran community that no one anywhere else can ever think of or even understand.
-We have veteran-themed blogs, Instagram accounts, Facebook communities, social groups, and most importantly, we have family.
+We have veteran-themed blogs, Instagram accounts, Facebook communities, social groups, and most importantly, we have a family.
 Maybe not blood family, but it’s close enough.
 Yet every day, we still have veterans committing suicide.
 Why?
-What is it that makes one brother or sister take their life because they cannot “handle it” any more?
+What is it that makes one brother or sister take their life because they cannot “handle it” anymore?

 Disclaimer: I am no expert except with a rifle.
 I am not a physiologist, psychologist, or any specialist of any study.
 I am simply observing what I have felt and what I have heard and seen.